 Most Campbell, California renters (44%) moved in 2015 to 2016, while only 5% of them moved in 1990 to 1999.
 Overall, the median year renters have occupied their Campbell, California condos for rent is 2015.

 Campbell, California | Renter-occupied housing units by vehicles available**

-When it comes to transportation options, 41% of Campbell, California renters have 2 vehicles available per household, 37% of them have 1 vehicle available, and 9% have 3 vehicles available.
+When it comes to transportation options, 39% of Campbell, California renters have 2 vehicles available per household, 37% of them have 1 vehicle available, and 10% have No vehicle available.

 Campbell, California | Means of transportation to work of householders living in renter-occupied housing units**